 The diagram below illustrates the range of budgets that are possible, as well as the distinctions between the operating and responsibility budgets.
 As individuals, we are mostly concerned with the latter.

-In budgeting, every member of management should become involved in the financial planning and control process.
+In budgeting, every member of an organization’s management team should become involved in the financial planning and control process.
 Budgeting may be described as:

-- Preparation by each accountable Manager of a detailed operating plan for the department.
-(This will meet, or improve upon, the departmental objective.)
+- Preparation, by each accountable manager, of a detailed operating plan for the department (this will meet, or improve on, the departmental objective)

 Budgeting is a creative part of the management process.
-So include a review of operating at each stage in the budgeting process.
-The review ensures that the operating plan represents the optimum use of resources.
+So, a review of operations is included at each stage in the budgeting process.
+The review ensures that the operating plan represents the optimal use of resources.

-The ultimate responsibility for the budget is the accountable manager’s.
-High standards in setting operating plans develop cost and profit conscious attitudes in the whole management team.
+The ultimate responsibility for the budget is the accountable manager.
+High standards in setting operating plans develop cost-conscious and profit-conscious attitudes across the whole management team.
 This makes effective use of the budgeting process.

 There must be a mechanism (e.g, budget coordinator) to provide the linkage between all sections of the management team and their information sources.

-Create conditions where management has the competence and the will to work towards the achievement of their own and the company’s objectives.
+This creates conditions in which management has the competence and the will to work toward the achievement of their own and the company’s objectives.
 These conditions include:

 - Top management commitment